Berlin-Ichthyosaur State Park is about 170 miles from Reno-Sparks, in a relatively remote stretch of desert overlooking

 Getting to Berlin-Ichthyosaur State Park

 From Fallon, go east on Highway 50 until Middlegate, then head south toward Gabbs, Nevada.
 Turning back east again to head towards Brunton Summit and down into Berlin.
 The final miles to Berlin-Ichthyosaur State Park are not paved and may not be passable during rain or snow.

 Berlin-Ichthyosaur State Park is remote, and there are no gas stations, food services, or overnight hotel accommodations near the park.
 However, there is a campground with 14 spaces that features both running water and toilets.

 There is also a day-use picnic area near the quarry open to tent campers.
 No reservations are required.
-Besides its prehistoric fossils and crumbling ghost town, Berlin-Ichthyosaur State Park also offers spectacular sunsets westward across the Ione Valley, and amazing stargazing on clear nights.
+Besides its prehistoric fossils and crumbling ghost town, Berlin-Ichthyosaur State Park offers spectacular sunsets westward across the Ione Valley and incredible stargazing on clear nights.

 Visiting Berlin-Ichthyosaur Nevada State Park is the perfect place to get away and experience the past of the Silver State.